erikhejl/Daisy/README.md

 Daisy handles the boolean algebra and linking statements to functions.
 Domain experts write business rules in a language that not only makes sense to them, but they invent.
 Software engineers translate each statement into code their software understands.

 ###Why Use Daisy

--Simple to write, implement and deploy, it's about as lightweight a rules engine you'll ever use -Domain adaptive.
-Daisy will work for nearly any domain you've got, since it let's you define the data model -Open source.
+*  Simple to write, implement and deploy, it's about as lightweight a rules engine you'll ever use
+*  Domain adaptive.
+Daisy will work for nearly any domain you've got, since it let's you define the data model
+*  Open source.
 Openly available well tested source means you can always see what's happening under the covers